EARLY BIRD DISCOUNTS NOW AVAILABLE

 3-4hrs · 6-7km

 Head south to the small village of Bothor, on the coast of Phong Nha Bay, and into Than Bok Khorani National Park.
 Hop into a kayak and fully immerse yourself in this enigmatic place.
 Paddling through dense mangroves, you'll enter caves adorned with stalagmites, stalactites and ancient paintings.
 Glide across shallow aquamarine lagoons until you reach the ethereal blue pool of Tham Lord.
-Hit the beach for some downtime late afternoon and savour the tranquillity of the location.
+Hit the beach or relax by the hotel pool for some late afternoon downtime, and savour the tranquillity of the location.

 Day 6